LMAX-Exchange/puppet-networking-example/README.md

 The load balancer is connected to the Internet.
 An internal network connects load balancer to web severs. a separate internal network allows all the internal applications to communicate with each other: web, logic, payments and stock.
-For security reasons, only the application logic server is allowed to comminucate with the database and it has a physically separate network to do this.
+For security reasons, only the application logic server is allowed to comminucate with the database and it has a physically separate network to do this - a "defence in depth" approach.
 The payments processing server talks to the 3rd party API over a private link, not over the Internet.
 Same with the stock control system - it's a private connection to the warehouse.
-There's also other networks, like for management, but they aren't important here.
+There's also other networks, like for management, but they aren't important for this discussion.

 If you were to draw this system design it would look like this.
 Orange rectangles are networks implemented by switches or routers, blue blocks are servers that the company manages with Puppet, and grey boxes are 3rd party APIs that the company's software talks to: